 With toddlers, who may only wake once or twice at night, it can help to offer a pottytunity before they go to bed and again right before you go to bed.
 Also, respond quickly in the morning, to catch the big morning pee.

-Have you tried nighttime elimination communication?
-Was it easier than expected?
-If you have not tried EC at night, what is holding you back?
+Are you ready to try nighttime elimination communication?
+If not, what is holding you back?